tintn/vision-transformer-from-scratch/readme.md

 # Vision Transformer from Scratch

 This is a simplified PyTorch implementation of the paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929).
-The code is heavily based on the [Huggingface implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/models/vit/modeling_vit.py) of the paper.
-The goal of this project is to provide a simple and easy-to-understand implementation of the paper.
+The code is heavily based on the [Huggingface implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/models/vit/modeling_vit.py).
+The goal of this project is to provide a simple and easy-to-understand implementation.
 The code is not optimized for speed and is not intended to be used for production.

 ## Usage